 Only in exceptional cases will a restorer, especially one who plans to restore just one car, will find any financial justification in investing in overly expensive paint spraying equipment and especially the booth required to do a professional job.

-That means that almost all forms of painting will need to be farmed out, although the restorer will be able to save some money by doing as much of the preparatory work, such as sanding and filling, in-house.
+That means that almost all forms of painting will need to be farmed out, although the restorer will be able to save some money by doing as much of the preparatory work, such as sanding and filling in-house.

+In that case, the restorer might be saving some money although giving themselves a lot of potential headaches.
 Firstly matching paint colours to the original means a lot of expertise both in finding an exact match for the existing paint as well as spraying the paint so accurately that it all blends in accurately.
 Skills that only an experienced painter will have at their disposal.

-Many restorers, with an eye for authenticity, make a lot of effort to retain the vehicle's original colours.
-If so they will need to have access to the vehicle's paint code, which can be traced through the manufacturer, who should have details available, or if that avenue is closed through consulting a member of the particular model's owners' club, or at least someone familiar with the specific model.
+This can be traced through the manufacturer, who should have details available, or if that avenue is closed through consulting a member of the particular model's owners' club, or at least someone familiar with the specific model.

 If all else fails, then all that remains to match the colour by eye, although it should be worthwhile to find a friendly paint supplier prepared to help find an acceptable colour through their vast reservoir of colour chips and swatches.